paulazoo/behavior/analysis/Docs.md

 - LeverData matfile

 ## Outputs to folder:
+- full.bin as the full raw `leverdata` Arduino values for the entire session
 - trial#.bin files as the raw `leverdata` Arduino values
 - filtered_trial#.bin files as the low-pass Butterworth filtered Arduino values
 - processed_trial#.bin files as the converted voltage values of lever data
+- sample_times_trial#.bin files as the aligned time values for each sample
+- trial_frequencies.bin as the estimated sampling frequency for each trial
+- tone_indices.bin as the sample index values for tone times for each trial
+- leverpress_indices.bin as the sample index values for leverpress times for each trial

 # PreprocessDataArduino
 This is just a histogram of the previous old `dataArduino`'s sampling rate, as defined by the difference between MATLAB times between every two consecutive samples.